 Plan shoe additions to your wardrobe ahead of the season

 Somehow I kept this behavior.
-In summer, I identify which shoes are needed for winter and start searching to fill the “void” in my shore robe with a pricy item that is on sale because it is in its off season.
+In summer, I identify which shoes are needed for winter and start searching to fill the “void” in my shoe wardrobe with a pricey, high end item that is on sale because it is in its off-season.
 I scored my Dior over-the-knee boots and these Harley Davidson booties that way.
-This past winter, I identified that neon pumps are a must have and scored a great pair (see photos later in this post).
+This past winter, I identified that neon pumps are a must-have and scored a great pair (see photos later in this post).

 What I learned

-Now to my newest buy regarding shoes and the OOTD.
-I found these Michael Koers sandals in a thriftstore in Georgetown.
+I found the Michael Kors sandals, which are featured in the first photos of this post, on eBay – off season.
 I paired them with my chambray dress, LV studded bag – a gift from my husband – a Kieselstein Cord belt, and added mirrored Ray Ban glasses that I bought on eBay.

-Are you crazy for shoes?
+Are you crazy for statement shoes?
 How do you budget for your shoes?
-When do you buy them?
+When do you buy statement shoes?
 Let me know, I am curious.